Condor: A Code Discriminator Integrating General Semantics with Code Details

 The experiments on the MBPP dataset~(Table~\ref{mbpp}) further validate Condor's generalization ability.
 Due to the relatively simpler nature of the MBPP problems, the original generation models' Pass@1 scores are higher across the board.
-For example, Deepseek-Coder Instruct 6.7B achieves a Pass@1 of 59.00\%, Meta-Llama-3.1 Instruct 8B reaches 54.00\%, and Meta-Llama-3.1 Instruct 70B reaches 71.40\%.
+For example, DS-Coder Instruct 6.7B achieves a Pass@1 of 59.00\%, Llama-3.1-Instruct 8B reaches 54.00\%, and Llama-3.1-Instruct 70B reaches 71.40\%.
 Similar to the APPS dataset, random selection yields almost no improvement.
-CodeRanker (110M) and CodeT5 (110M) show more notable gains in discrimination performance, with CodeT5 (110M) improving Meta-Llama-3.1 Instruct 70B's Pass@1 to 72.80\%, slightly higher than CodeRanker (110M) at 72.20\%.
-DeepSeek-Coder (1.3B) performs steadily on this dataset, raising Pass@1 to 73.60\%.
-Similarly, Condor performs outstandingly on the MBPP dataset, especially Condor (1.3B), which further improves Meta-Llama-3.1 Instruct 70B's Pass@1 to 75.20\%, the best result.
-Condor (110M) also performs well on smaller models, boosting Meta-Llama-3.1 Instruct 8B's Pass@1 to 60.40\%, surpassing DeepSeek-Coder and other discriminators.
+CodeRanker (110M) and CodeT5 (110M) show more notable gains in discrimination performance, with CodeT5 (110M) improving Llama-3.1 Instruct 70B's Pass@1 to 72.80\%, slightly higher than CodeRanker (110M) at 72.20\%.
+DS-Coder (1.3B) performs steadily on this dataset, raising Pass@1 to 73.60\%.
+Similarly, Condor performs outstandingly on the MBPP dataset, especially Condor (1.3B), which further improves Llama-3.1 Instruct 70B's Pass@1 to 75.20\%, the best result.
+Condor (110M) also performs well on smaller models, boosting Llama-3.1 Instruct 8B's Pass@1 to 60.40\%, surpassing DS-Coder and other discriminators.
 Overall, Condor demonstrates competitiveness not only in smaller models but also in larger models, well utilizing its ability to capture code details and significantly improving Pass@1 accuracy.